 Objectives and Aims

 The students were introduced to the experiment and told how they were going to be involved in the process.
-The students were asked to turn washed wool into a rolag (photo A) by using a set of modern hand carders (photo B).
+The students were asked to turn washed wool into a rolag (See Figure 1) by using a set of modern hand carders (See Figure 2).
 They were shown an example of the finished rolag and were directed to creatively experiment with the tool and the wool.
-It was stressed that they were not meant to uncover the ‘correct’ way of carding wool, but rather that they were meant to form a dialogue with the tool, wool, and series of bodily movements to produce the same effect in the modern example (see photo A).
+It was stressed that they were not meant to uncover the ‘correct’ way of carding wool, but rather that they were meant to form a dialogue with the tool, wool, and series of bodily movements to produce the same effect in the modern example (See Figure 1).
 A couple of students remarked that they had seen such a tool before but had never previously used it.

 The students were also aware that their actions would be observed and recorded throughout the process.
 They therefore knew that the task should be relatively simple to complete and that they should try to keep the number of actions as small as possible.
 No visual demonstration was provided.
 The specific details of how to make a rolag were omitted to encourage the experimenters to be creative in their approaches.